ModeratelyAware/SnakeProject/README.md

 ### A twist
 The multiplier for score gained per food goes down every time the snake changes direction.
 This promotes more reactive and calculated play to achieve higher scores.

-### Note
-I am actively working on refactoring this and making changes to increase clarity.

 ## Structure
 ```mermaid
 graph  TD;